-- Upholding the Health and Safety Policy; - Providing a safe and healthy environment which is conducive to the education of the children at the provision; - Providing a robust policy which outlines our zero tolerance approach to drugs and alcohol misuse; - Developing and improving the policy by reviewing it regularly; - Educating pupils on the dangers of drug and alcohol misuse.
+- upholding the Health and Safety Policy. - providing a safe and healthy environment which is conducive to the education of the children at the provision. - providing a robust policy which outlines our zero-tolerance approach to drugs and alcohol misuse. - developing and improving this policy by reviewing it regularly. - educating pupils on the dangers of drug and alcohol misuse.